Intensive outpatient programs (IOPs) for substance abuse disorder or for co-occurring mental health conditions and substance use disorders.

 3) You’ll get a structured program that’s more flexible than inpatient treatment

 An IOP will mimic the intensity, focus, and energy of an inpatient program, but without the attendant restrictions.
+You still have the flexibility to work and live outside of treatment, and we even offer virtual IOP for those who need the additional flexibility in their treatment.

 You’ll attend group and individual counseling sessions and engage with a range of therapies during the day at a treatment center or in a mental healthcare professional’s office or doctor’s surgery.
 You’ll be based at home for the duration of treatment.